MechanicalPython/module1b/README.md

 # Feature requests
-- Loop from neo lookup with date back to neo feed.
+- Back to index button.
 - I'm feeling lucky button.
 - What was NEO on my birthday.
 - fastest/closest/most dangerous/total NEOs/furtherst planet on that day that feeds into a top scores.